-As of now we are looking for an Analyst (m/f) for our Berlin office.
+As of now we are looking for a (Senior) Analyst (m/f) for our Berlin office.
 Your main tasks include contributions to highly relevant consulting and research projects on current and future issues in the field of energy economics and energy policy.
 You support our team with sophisticated quantitative and qualitative economic analysis of European energy markets, you work with cutting-edge methods and compose reports for decision makers.
 Please find the full advertisement here.
 We are looking forward to your application!

 Connect Energy Economics is a consultancy for decision makers in energy policy and energy economics based in Berlin.
 Dr. Marco Nicolosi and Dr. Barbara Burstedde represent Connect.
 We are looking forward to exploring new perspectives with you.About Connect